toptaskalender/getir-bootcamp-w5-hw/README.md

 | /products/:id/comments/:id | `GET` | Empty | Empty | Returns resource |
 | /products/:id/comments/:id | `PATCH` | `{ "title": "Pepsi Coke", "body": "It's very economic.", "rating": 5 }` | Authentication: Bearer Token | Returns updated resource or error message |
 | /products/:id/comments/:id | `DELETE` | Empty | Authentication: Bearer Token | Returns status of destroying |

-#### Notes

-- If you perform a `POST` request to any endpoint, you have to provide the exact same data keys as shown above on a request body.
-- If you perform a `PATCH` request to any endpoint, you can provide one of the keys that is shown above.

 ## .env